MagKon/Dat3-FrontendExam/dat3-FrontendExam/src/Questions/Question 11/Thoery.md

 async/await provides a more readable and structured way to write asynchronous code in JavaScript by allowing the use of await within async functions.
 Essentially, it exists to allow other actions, while something is happening.
 Say you want to call an API, but at the same time the user should be allowed to write in a textbox.
 This wouldn’t be possible synchronously because the browser would be occupied fetching data.
 This may be fine if the API is responding quickly, but that is not a guarantee.

+async/await is a syntax feature in JavaScript that makes working with Promises more straightforward.
+Instead of using .then() and .catch() to handle resolved and rejected Promises, you can use the await keyword to pause execution of the function until the Promise resolves, and the async keyword to indicate that a function should return a Promise.

 # Lifting state

 ## What is the purpose of lifting state up in React?